 - Add the potatoes and mash using either a potato masher, a fork or a potato ricer.

-- Whip the mashed potato lightly with a wooden spoon (be careful not to overwhip or the potatoes will become glue-like).
+- Whip the mashed potato lightly with a wooden spoon.
 Season with salt and pepper to your taste.

 - Serve immediately.